RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 **News Stories Effect**

-Analysing the time connections between the peaks in bookings cancellations and official news, a few potential factors are identified as influential in driving this particular behaviour.
+Analysing the time connections between the peaks in bookings cancellations and official news, five potential factors are identified as influential in driving this particular behaviour.

 *''We begin observing an unusual increase in cancellation levels starting with March 11th.
 We have determined that it might be caused by a **fear of travel over health concerns factor**, given the recent global pandemic declaration by WHO, and the US announcement on imposing a **travel restriction** from the EU (Apostu & Beres, 2020).''*